ceph/ceph/doc/cephadm/install.rst

    source code.
 Unlike for earlier versions of Ceph it is no longer sufficient to copy a single script from Ceph's git tree and run it.
 If you wish to run cephadm using a development version you should create your own build of cephadm.
-See :ref:`compiling-cephadm` for details on how to create your own standalone cephadm executable.
+See the `compiling-cephadm` in the documentation for newer releases for details on how to create your own standalone cephadm executable.

 .. _cephadm_install_distros: